PREGNANCY, BABIES & PETS

 INVESTIGATING NEW SMELLS

 Allow your dog the opportunity to investigate the new baby’s smell before its arrival.
 If you are to spend a couple of days in hospital, allow someone to bring home an item of clothing or a blanket that will have the baby’s smell on it.
-Let your dog sniff and investigate the blanket or clothes, whilst you reward him for being calm and gentle.
-Give your dog a food treat or lots of pats if he calmly investigates the blanket when you allow.
-If he jumps up or gets overexcited, wait until he is calm before you pay him attention.
+Let your dog sniff and investigate the blanket or clothes, whilst you reward them for being calm and gentle.
+Give your dog a food treat or lots of pats if they calmly investigate the blanket when you allow.
+If they jump up or get overexcited, wait until they are calm before you pay them attention.
 Do this with a different set of clothes or blanket from the hospital each day that baby and mum are away from home.

 It is important to realize that if you greet your dog excitedly and loudly as you walk through the door when you arrive home, then your dog will respond in the same way.
 Greet him calmly and he will follow suit.